RMLio/social-media-archiving/data-model/README.md

 > :computer: *I am a user story from the perspective of a data steward*

+> :books: *I am a user story from the perspective of an archivist*

 Our data model is represented using the Resource Description Framework (RDF) and for the different components of the model (and the data) we use the following namespaces.